Jasmine Hancock

 Jasmine holds a Masters degree in Clinical Psychology from Western Sydney University and an undergraduate degree in psychology from the University of Western Australia.
 She is registered with the Australian Health Practitioners Regulation Agency (AHPRA) and is a member of the Australian Clinical Psychology Association (ACPA).

-Jasmine is a warm, patient, compassionate, and down-to-earth therapist who prioritises creating a safe environment where clients feel respected, supported, understood and able to share their experiences and challenges at a pace that feels comfortable for them.
-Jasmine enjoys working collaboratively with clients and finding creative and effective ways to navigate their challenges, deepen their awareness of themselves and others and improve psychological wellbeing.
+Jasmine is a warm, patient, and down-to-earth clinician who prioritises creating a safe environment where clients feel respected, understood, and able to share their experiences at a pace that feels comfortable for them.
+Jasmine enjoys working collaboratively with clients and finding creative and effective ways to navigate their challenges, deepen their awareness of themselves and improve psychological wellbeing.
 Jasmine believes it is a privilege to support clients in their journey.

-Jasmine has previously worked across a variety of settings, including university clinics, private practice, and inpatient and outpatient hospital settings.
-She has experience working with individuals presenting with anxiety, stress, depression, low self-esteem, life transitions, grief and loss, trauma, emotion regulation difficulties, and relational concerns.
-Jasmine works with older adolescents and adults of all ages, with a particular interest in working with young adults.
+Jasmine has previously worked across a variety of settings, including community mental health, inpatient and outpatient hospital settings, and university clinics.
+She has experience working with individuals presenting with anxiety, stress, depression, trauma, life transitions, grief and loss, emotion regulation difficulties, and relational concerns.
+Jasmine enjoys working with adults of all ages.

 Jasmine is comfortable providing both short and longer-term therapy.
-She adopts a flexible and collaborative approach in tailoring therapy.
-Jasmine draws upon a range of evidence-based therapies in her work, including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Schema.
-Therapy and Acceptance and Commitment Therapy (ACT).
+She adopts a flexible and collaborative approach in tailoring therapy to each individual, drawing on her training in a range of evidence-based approaches including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS) and Schema Therapy.